Golden tips for running webinars [20+ expert comments]

-The #1 tip here: not all content deserves a webinar, so make sure you have one that will be REALLY useful for the audience.
+The #1 webinar tip here: not all content deserves a webinar, so make sure you have one that will be REALLY useful for the audience.
 Consider a highly specific idea that would be better suited for the webinar format than others: a niche topic examination from a fresh angle, an interview with an opinion leader, a panel discussion of some timely issue, or a how-to, example-driven tutorial.

-The #2 tip: Write a webinar script.
+The #2 webinar tip: Write a webinar script.
 Even the most experienced hosts rely on scripts because it's hard to talk for up in an hour, even if you speak about something you're passionate about.

-And the #3 tip: Always run a test webinar several days before the live event.
+And the #3 webinar tip: Always run a test webinar several days before the live event.
 Do at least one run-through to make sure everything will function correctly.

 Lesley Vos, Content Strategist at Bid4Papers

 Running a webinar is like running a concert, you have to be aware of every little detail to make sure the experience is seamless.
 So, how do you run a webinar as smoothly as possible?
 Make sure your webinar is on a specific topic that’s in high demand.
 Then, find the right speakers to talk about the topic.
 After that, think of promotion and SEO— after all, you have to get the word out, right?

 A script is important to make sure that your webinar stays on track and doesn’t go off on a tangent.
 Another important thing is the technicality.
 Make sure that you have a reliable microphone (headsets are okay) and not the microphone on your laptop as it can be a bit faint.

 Lastly, don’t forget to do a run-through at least several days before the webinar to make sure that everything runs smoothly.
 It’s also a great way to iron out the kinks and prep you for the big day.